 Dollar General (DG) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the discount retailer had gained 2.93% in the past month.
-In that same time, the Retail-Wholesale sector gained 6.97%, while the S&P 500 gained 6.66%.
+Heading into today, shares of the discount retailer had gained 5.1% over the past month, lagging the Retail-Wholesale sector's gain of 5.2% and the S&P 500's gain of 5.63% in that time.

-DG will be looking to display strength as it nears its next earnings release, which is expected to be August 27, 2020.
-On that day, DG is projected to report earnings of $2.33 per share, which would represent year-over-year growth of 33.91%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.15 billion, up 16.72% from the year-ago period.
+Investors will be hoping for strength from DG as it approaches its next earnings release, which is expected to be August 27, 2020.
+The company is expected to report EPS of $2.34, up 34.48% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.18 billion, up 17.18% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for DG.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.36% higher.
+Within the past 30 days, our consensus EPS projection has moved 0.45% higher.
 DG is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, DG currently has a Forward P/E ratio of 22.
-This represents a discount compared to its industry's average Forward P/E of 26.58.
+Investors should also note DG's current valuation metrics, including its Forward P/E ratio of 22.27.
+Its industry sports an average Forward P/E of 26.89, so we one might conclude that DG is trading at a discount comparatively.

 The Retail - Discount Stores industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 123, which puts it in the top 49% of all 250+ industries.
+This group has a Zacks Industry Rank of 126, putting it in the top 50% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.